Rishabh0523/DevOps/Day - 3 ( Virtual Machine + Server + Hypervisor )/README.md

 The Virtual machine runs as a process in an application window, similar to any other application, on the operating system of the physical machine.
 Key files that make up a virtual machine include a log file, NVRAM setting file, virtual disk file and configuration file.

 # 🔖 What is a Server ?
 A server is a hardware device or software that processes requests Sent over a network and replies to them.
 A client is the device that submits a request and waits for a response from the server.
-The computer system that accepts requests for Online files and transmits those files to the client is referred to as a “server” in the context of the Internet.
+The Computer system that accepts requests for Online files and transmits those files to the client is referred to as a “server” in the context of the Internet.